 As a department of the University of Cambridge, the ADC Theatre is committed to preventing any form of discrimination, harassment, victimisation or sexual misconduct, among its staff, the student community and our customers.
 More detail on this policy can be found on the University's website.

 In addition to the above University resources, you can also go directly to the University Sexual Assault and Harassment Advisor who is able to offer support to survivors regardless of whether or not they choose to engage with any reporting processes.
 This guide, produced by students at Clare College, also has advice and resources on dealing with sexual harassment and assault, as well as more information on what avenues of support are available.

-If you have been the subject of harassment while at the ADC Theatre or Corpus Playroom, or would like to report any misconduct, then please contact any of the staff members listed below, who have been trained in Responding to Harassment and Misconduct in a University setting.
-They will be able to guide you through what avenues of support are available, as well as what options you have for pursuing formal and informal complaints - they are also available to contact if you have any further questions about how we handle these reports internally, should you want to find out more before making an official report.
+If you have been the subject of harassment while at the ADC Theatre or Corpus Playroom, or would like to report any misconduct, then please contact the Theatre Manager who will be able to guide you through what avenues of support are available, as well as what options you have for pursuing formal and informal complaints.
+Any reports made to the ADC Theatre are required to be passed on to OSCCA.

 Anonymous reports can be made directly to the University's Student Complaints department here.

 A named individual making a report will get the choice of whether their report is passed straight on to the University OSCCA, or whether to have a meeting with a member of ADC Management to discuss options.
 Discussions held with a member of ADC Management can be kept confidential to an extent, but any information disclosed to us that may suggest a risk to others in the theatre may mean we have to process a report more immediately.